 Step Jump is a must-have talent to deal with Odur’s Critical Attack in Thymesia.
 It can completely interrupt the attack and allow you to follow up with your aerial attacks.

 Additionally, you should definitely get Plague Wounds to increase the amount of time that Odur takes before healing and Precise/Reckless Deflect, as you’ll be deflecting quite often.

 There are a bunch of plague weapons that can be used against Odur.
 The Hammer is great for interrupting Odur’s attacks and starting up a combo.
 It’s also a good way to close the gap, especially at the start of the second phase.

 Feathers are your friends throughout most boss fights, especially when trying to interrupt those critical attacks.
-But if you want to try other weapons, you can try the Halberd, Flying Daggers, or pick out a weapon from our list of best weapons: BEST Thymesia Weapons.
+But if you want to try other weapons, you can try the Halberd or Flying Daggers.

 Odur isn’t exactly an optional boss, so you’ll have to fight him regardless to reach the ending of the game.
 But if you’re interested in knowing what the rewards for your efforts are, they’re the following:

 With that, you know everything about defeating Odur in Thymesia.
 As he’s the first actual boss, it’ll definitely take you some time to get acquainted.
 But keep at it, and you’ll eventually learn his moves and defeat him in no time!

 Thanks!
 Do share your feedback with us. ⚡